Speckled hummingbird

-The speckled hummingbird (Adelomyia melanogenys), is a species of hummingbird.
+The speckled hummingbird (Adelomyia melanogenys) is a species of hummingbird.
 It is the only member of the genus Adelomyia.
-It inhabits Neotropical montane cloud forests at elevations of 1,000–2,500 meters and is confined to the Andes of Argentina, Bolivia, Peru, Ecuador, Colombia and Venezuela; as well as to some isolated montane forest in western Ecuador and Venezuela.
-In Ecuador, it ranges across both eastern and western slopes of the Andes and occupies a broad altitudinal range from subtropical forests (1400 m) to cloud forests (3000 m).
-In addition, one isolated population inhabits the Chongón Colonche cordillera in coastal evergreen montane forest (600 m) located ca. 130 km away from the Andes.
+It inhabits Neotropical montane cloud forests at elevations of 1,000–2,500 meters and is confined to the Andes of Argentina, Bolivia, Peru, Ecuador, Colombia and Venezuela; as well as to some isolated montane forests in western Ecuador and Venezuela.
+In Ecuador, it ranges across both the eastern and western slopes of the Andes and occupies a broad altitudinal range from subtropical forests (1400 m) to cloud forests (3000 m).
+In addition, one isolated population inhabits the Chongón Colonche cordillera in the coastal evergreen montane forest (600 m) located ca. 130 km away from the Andes.

 Description

 The speckled hummingbird is a monomorphic species, making females and males indistinguishable.
 Adults measure approximately 8 cm, or 3 inches, in length (from bill to tip of tail).
 The upper plumage is a glossy green/bronze.
 The underside is pale, with green and bronze specks.
 It has a black cheek patch below its eye with a white stripe above.